Click on the charts to see a larger version

 Goal - Comply with teacher's directions.

-Receive a sticker or symbol on the chart if less than 3 requests.
+Receive a sticker or symbol on the chart if student keeps hands to self and doesn't hit.

-Use smileys, symbols, stickers, or whatever you choose.
+Use smileys, symbols, or whatever you choose to add to the chart.

 You can also have the student practice the desired behavior if they don't meet the goal.